 Are you getting the most out of your vehicle?
 Let our in house team at Karl Performance dial in your combination and get the most out of your investment!
-Dyno tuning is the best way to tune a car for performance.
-Being able to run the vehicle on our chassis dyno, in a controlled environment, allows the tuner to be able to see how the car/engine responds to various different situations your car will see on the road or the track and adjust for it.
+Dyno calibration is the best way to fine-tune a car for performance.
+Being able to run a vehicle on our chassis dyno, in a controlled environment, allows the calibrator to be able to see how the car/engine responds to various different situations your car will see on the road or the track and adjust for it.

 Whether it’s carbureted or fuel injected we have the team and resources to get you dialed in.

 Before scheduling your vehicle for a tune or any performance work, please look over our pre-tune checklist to make sure your car is ready for the tune process or performance upgrades.
 This will ensure that the time your car is here will be well spent, and will be leaving with a high quality tune:

 -Vehicle has at least a 1/2 tank of fresh fuel that you plan to run

 -Old/Dead gasoline must be removed from vehicle if it has been sitting for a long period of time

 -Cylinder leak down: you should not have cylinder leakage more than 7% on any cylinder.
 If you do then you will need to further test to see where the air is leaking from and to.

 -Battery is fully charged (atleast 12.5v while running) and in working condition